unixdev/async-to-sync/middleware/README.md

 # PoC for Middleware

 This is a PoC for a middleware that turns an asynchronous process into a synchronous one.
-It accepts a request with a parameter, sends it to CPS (core backend), waits for the reply, then sends back the reply to the client.
+It accepts a request with a parameter, sends it to the backend, waits for the reply, then sends back the reply to the client.

 The crucial part in this is waiting without blocking any thread, process or taking any